 Driving in New Brunswick

 The most common way to travel between and within New Brunswick’s communities is by car.
-You may use your International Driver’s Licence or foreign licence for up to three months, but then you will need a valid New Brunswick Driver’s Licence
+You may use your International Driver’s Licence or foreign licence for up to six months, but then you will need a valid New Brunswick Driver’s Licence

 Driving schools are easy to find in your local telephone directory and a driving school course is recommended to learn our rules of the road, and specific skills for driving in winter.
 Breaking the driving rules could cause you to lose your licence.